GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

 To add a custom preset:

 1. In the **Locations** tab, click **Add location**.
-1. Then specify the following values for the new entry:
+1. Specify the following values for the new entry:
    {% Aside 'gotchas' %}
    To copy latitude and longitude, right-click a city name on [Google Maps](https://www.google.co.uk/maps/place/New+York,+NY,+USA/).
    {% endAside %}